galaxygal573/PDS-Project-24ME01063/README.md

 in this game if you run out of HP.
 I know there is room for a lot of improvement, but I feel that this project is a great starting place for me as I delve into this more in the future.
 Thank you so much for reading.

+28-10-24

+I'm adding this side note to further detail about the code and how I've used different functions.
+The main loop follows the player viewing their map, moving to an adjacent tile, and encountering any event.
+This loop is to repeat until either the player succeeds in finding the boy or if the player faints from excessive damage.
+This three step loop was broken down into multiple easily accessible short functions.
+The first prints the dungeon to the user, the second displays to the user the choices for direction as not all tiles have the option to move in all 4 directions (Up, Down, Left, Right), the third takes the input and changes the Dungeon array to reflect the new position the next time it prints it and the fourth is a simple event checking function.
+If there is a major encounter in the selected tile then a nested function call is ensued.
+After the event, the system checks again to see if the player has either finished the game or has met their doom, if neither then the loop continues.